jungvonmatt/contentful-ssg/packages/contentful-ssg/README.md

 ###### waitFor

 Wait for specific entry to be transformed.
-Be aware that this can lead to dead ends when you're awaiting something which itself is waiting for the current entry to be transformed.
+Be aware that this can lead to deadlocks when you're awaiting something which itself is waiting for the current entry to be transformed.

 ```js